 This is for those moments when your child doesn’t use or attempt the skill you’re teaching, engaging in the behavior you’re trying to correct.

 Keep in mind that your child hasn’t yet mastered the social-emotional skills you’re working on.
-Assume the misbehavior is not because they don’t want to listen to you but actually because they don’t have the right skills needed.
+Assume the misbehavior is not because they don’t want to listen to you but because they don’t have the necessary skills.

 The consequence keeps the message clear that their behavior is not acceptable but the restorative option puts the focus on teaching the right behavior, not punishing for their mistakes.